 World-renowned artist, Nick Cave once danced with the Alvin Ailey American Dance Theatre before pursuing visual art studies.
 Now as a notable educator, and artist he continues to expand his repertoire of monikers: performance artist, sculptor, dancer, fiber artist, fabric sculptor….

-The soundsuits hide gender, race and class, forcing you to observe without judgment.
-They are sometimes sedentary, standing quiet as a more traditional piece of sculpture set in place within an institution or displayed at an art fair.
+The soundsuits hide gender, race, and class, forcing you to observe without judgment.
+The suits are sometimes sedentary, standing quietly as a more traditional piece of sculpture set in place within an institution or displayed at an art fair.
 However, sometimes they are in movement – alive in motion, engaging you in a joined narrative.
 The combined elements of sound, performance, color, and costume create a layered complexity – visceral moments entwined with a performance built on impulse, provoking a bond with the unfamiliar.

 Nick Cave [Website]